It is incredibly empowering to be a woman in business today. To be able to make your own decisions, and run your own company.

 1. Not willing to listen

-When too much ego is at play with women in business, you might lose your ability – or desire – to listen to other viewpoints, ideas and concerns.
+When too much ego is at play with women in business, you might lose your ability – or desire – to listen to other viewpoints, ideas and concerns and if your employees have contacted you regarding any safety concerns about the work area then you have to take care of it immediately because if anyone gets injured then they have the right to call a workers comp attorney.
 This is unfortunate because getting advice from friends, partners, suppliers and more – is a valuable way to get new ideas and perspectives.

 2. Taking all the credit

 Give credit where it is due.
 If an employee or business partner comes up with a great idea, acknowledge them instead of taking credit for their contributions.
 Don’t seek glory for yourself all the time.
 It breeds resentment and will demotivate everyone you work with daily.

 3. Not accepting mistakes

 No one is perfect.
 There are many women in business that have made mistakes and bounced back.
 Check out some of the testimonials we have in our “The Secret to Her Success” series.

 How to let your ego go once and for all:

 Accept you have one.